The Fascinating History of Methamphetamine: From Discovery to Infamy

 The Rise of Methamphetamine in World War II

 After the war, methamphetamine continued to be used by soldiers returning home, leading to its spread throughout Europe and Asia.
 In the United States, it was prescribed to soldiers and pilots to help them stay awake and focused during missions.
-However, its addictive properties soon became apparent, and it was classified as a controlled substance in the 1970s.
+It was also used by athletes to improve their performance, leading to its ban in sports competitions.
+Historical accounts, footage, and literature from the past provide valuable evidence that helps us understand the significance of methamphetamine use during World War II and its lasting impact.

 The Future of Methamphetamine